Notable People

 She broke from tidy pop branding almost immediately

 She kept moving away from prefabricated pop identity and toward a voice that sounded argumentative, bruised, funny, and self-protective.
-Missundaztood did not just make her bigger.
-It made her legible.
+Missundaztood made her bigger and made her legible.
 From there the career became less about fitting a template and more about making audiences accept the friction as part of the appeal.

 That friction is why the songs stuck.